gluzangi/winansible/README.md

 ##### Known Ansible Limitation:
 Mostly are SSH related features that have been observed to be missing (or need a workaround)
 +  `ControlPath` to store the “control socket” for the multiplexed connections.
-+  `ControlMaster` to activates multiplexing.
++  `ControlMaster` to activate multiplexing.
 SSH will try to use a master connection if one exists.
 +  `ControlPersist` to keep the master connection alive for the specified period of time after it has remained idle (no connections).
 After that time, the master connection will be closed.

 ## For Production Environments